yerich/WinoCaptcha/README.md

 WinoCaptcha
 ===========

-A Captcha Alternative, based on Winograd Schemas
+A Captcha Alternative, based on Winograd Schemas.
+Run winograd.py for a demo.